Surgeon Q&A: Top 4 Facts About Mitral Valve Chords

 In her email, Sandy writes, “Hi Adam, I was recently diagnosed with mitral regurg after my doctor heard a murmur.
 I understand that I have an issue with my mitral chords.
 But, I’m not really sure what that means.
 I didn’t see much on your site about this.
 Any thoughts for me?”

-To help Sandy (and all of us) learn more about mitral valve chords, I reached out to Dr. Robert Saeid Farivar, who is the Chief of Cardiothoracic Surgery at Minneapolis Heart Institute at Abbott Northwestern Hospital.
+To help Sandy (and all of us) learn more about mitral valve chords, I reached out to Dr. Robert Saeid Farivar, a leading heart valve surgeon.

 Dr. Robert Saeid Farivar (Heart Surgeon)

 So you know, Dr. Farivar and his team have successfully treated many patients in our community including Tammi Gunwall and Julie McDonald-Lundgren.
 Here are the highlights from my exchange with Dr. Farivar.

 Question #1 – What are the mitral valve chords?
 What do they do?

 The mitral valve has five parts: 1) the leaflets, 2) the annulus, 3) the chords (or chord), 4) the papillary muscles and 5) the ventricle.
 All these parts are a sophisticated suspension system for the leaflets to open-and-close effectively.